Table of Contents

 - Uterine Fibroid Removal: The U.S. National Institutes of Health (NIH) reports that most women will develop uterine fibroids (leiomyomas) at some point in their life.
 Fibroids can cause symptoms such as pelvic pain or prolonged menstrual bleeding that can be relieved with surgery.

 - Laparoscopic Surgery: Fibroids are often removed through laparoscopic surgery, a surgical option that is less invasive and less risky, allowing for a faster recovery time.
-Many fibroid removal (myomectomy) and hysterectomy surgeries include the use of a power morcellator.
+Many fibroid removals (myomectomy) and hysterectomy surgeries include the use of a power morcellator.